This site is owned by ZenBusiness Inc. ZenBusiness reviews its own products and services and compares them to others in the industry.

 We invite you to take a look at our comprehensive guide to forming a limited liability company in New Hampshire.
 This article walks you through the LLC formation process in this state step by step, ensuring that you don’t miss any crucial elements.

 One of the most important steps in forming a New Hampshire LLC is choosing a business name.
 Once you come up with ideas for your name, you should search through the Secretary of State’s business search to make sure your desired name is available.
-For more information on conducting a business name search in New Hampshire, check out our full article on the topic.
+For more information on conducting a business name search in New Hampshire, check out New Hampshire business search on the topic.

 You can fill out or download the New Hampshire Certificate of Formation on the Secretary of State’s website.